jgaxn/vault-transit/README.md

 # Vault::Transit

 This gem wraps the endpoints for [HashiCorp's Vault Transit secret backend](https://www.vaultproject.io/docs/secrets/transit/).
 It is dependent upon the [vault gem](https://github.com/hashicorp/vault-ruby).
+This gem has patterns and code copied from HashiCorp's [vault-ruby gem](https://github.com/hashicorp/vault-rails).
+Use this gem when you simply want to use the Transit secret backend and you don't need the Rails integration.

 ## Installation